-Black Chokeberry Aronia melanocarpa
+Iroquois Beauty Black Chokeberry Aronia melanocarpa 'Morton'

 Height: 5 feet Spread: 5 feet Sunlight: O

 Hardiness Zone: 3a

 Description:

-A compact shrub with glossy dark green leaves, showy pinkish-white flowers, glossy black berries, and red and purple fall colors; a great choice for massing or grouping, deserving of much greater use in the landscape
+This versatile shrub has three-season interest with its fruit, foliage and flowers; widely adaptable to drought and moisture, can grow near bogs and streams as well as drier areas; fruit attracts wildlife, can use the berries to make jams and jellies

 Ornamental Features

-Black Chokeberry features showy panicles of shell pink flowers with white overtones and brick red anthers at the ends of the branches in mid spring.
-It features an abundance of magnificent black berries from late summer to late winter.
-It has forest green deciduous foliage.
-The glossy oval leaves turn an outstanding dark red in the fall.
+Iroquois Beauty Black Chokeberry features airy panicles of white flowers with brick red anthers at the ends of the branches in mid spring.
+It features an abundance of magnificent deep purple berries from late summer to late winter.
+It has dark green deciduous foliage.
+The glossy oval leaves turn an outstanding burgundy in the fall.

 Landscape Attributes

-Black Chokeberry is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
+Iroquois Beauty Black Chokeberry is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Suckering

-Black Chokeberry is recommended for the following landscape applications;
+Iroquois Beauty Black Chokeberry is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use

 - Naturalizing And Woodland Gardens

-Black Chokeberry fruit Photo courtesy of NetPS Plant Finder
+Iroquois Beauty Black Chokeberry flowers Photo courtesy of NetPS Plant Finder

-Black Chokeberry in bloom Photo courtesy of NetPS Plant Finder
+Iroquois Beauty Black Chokeberry fruit Photo courtesy of NetPS Plant Finder

-Planting & Growing

-Black Chokeberry will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+Planting & Growing Iroquois Beauty Black Chokeberry will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.
 This shrub should only be grown in full sunlight.
 It is an amazingly adaptable plant, tolerating both dry conditions and even some standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.